 Action Girl: Many of the female characters can be trained up to become this.
-Examples are Maya and Sam.
+Non-randomized examples are Maya and Sam.

 Anti-Frustration Features: In spite of Final Death usually happening from characters getting killed, the game will give you a break if your character falls to their death accidentally while away from zombies - the screen will fade to black but you'll then be back playing the same character with the game's state being alike to when they took their fall.